 Santiago sits in a valley between the Western slopes of the Andes and the Pacific, and the mountains are visible from the city.
 Kind of.
 Sort of.

-There's so much smog that from the streets the mountains aren't much more than shadows, a smudge against the horizon, a shadow between two buildings.
+There's so much smog that from the streets the mountains aren't much more than a suggestion, a smudge against the horizon, a shadow between two buildings.
 I hadn't even realized that the higher peaks were visible from the city at all until this morning when I took this picture from the top of Cerro San Cristobal, a large hill in the Parque Metropolitano.

 I hadn't planned to go there today, but the Pope is in town, a national holiday has been declared in his honor, and everything I did want to do was closed.
 (I was originally supposed to go to Cajon del Maipo today rather than yesterday -- this is probably why the tour operator changed days on me.)
 You can climb the hill on foot, or take either a funicular or a teleferico (cable car.)
 I had thought I'd go up there on my return swing through the city after Antarctica, when I'll be staying close to where you get the funicular -- I'd walk if it wasn't too hot, and take the funicular if it was.
 I've never been crazy about dangling from a wire in a little car, even before learning yesterday that Chile is the second most seismically active country in the world after Japan.
 But I'm on the teleferico side of the park and I had a free morning so I did it.